 They don’t work like credit cards, so you do not have the option of buying something and then paying later.
 This may be seen as an advantage for many people, but many credit card operators will allow you make interest-free purchases if you pay the balance off within a month.

 If your prepaid card is lost or stolen, many issuers may have a stricter time-frame for when you have to cancel it as compared to a credit card and there is no guarantee you will get your money back if someone has used it in the meantime.

-Suits Me is much more than a prepaid card.
-Suits Me provides account holders with a current account that is packed full of banking features including; bank transfers, direct debits, standing orders and more.
-All banking features can be managed using the online banking account and mobile banking app that is available in both the Apple Store and Google Play Store.
-All account holders also receive a free contactless Mastercard® debit card that can be used in over 24 million places worldwide.
+Suits Me® is much more than a prepaid card.
+Suits Me® provides account holders with an account that is packed full of banking-like features including; transfers, direct debits, standing orders and more.
+All features can be managed using the online account and mobile app that is available in both the Apple Store and Google Play Store.
+All account holders also receive a contactless Mastercard® debit card that can be used in over 24 million places worldwide.

-Applying for a Suits Me account is quick and easy and only takes minutes using our online application form.
-Your account will be open within 20 minutes of completing the application and you will gain instant access to your account and mobile banking to start managing your money.
-Your free contactless Mastercard® debit card will arrive in the post within 3-5 working days.
+Applying for a Suits Me® account is quick and easy and only takes minutes using our online application form.
+Your account will be open within 20 minutes of completing the application and you will gain instant access to your account and mobile app to start managing your money.
+Your contactless Mastercard® debit card will arrive in the post within 3-5 working days.